Skip Ribbon Commands

 The consequences for missing school intermittently or over a lengthy period may include family conflict and stress, problems in learning and earning good grades, difficulty making and keeping friends, school dropout and delinquency.

-There are a number of signs that indicate a child may be having difficulty attending and staying in school, including:
+There are several signs that indicate a child may be having difficulty attending and staying in school, including:

 • Fear of specific things at school: tests, teachers, other kids, riding the bus